Interested to know more about Race to Zero? We are here to share some interesting facts about t.

-Cloud computing has been growing rapidly, some tech giant companies offer many benefits to users such as huge gigabyte storage with encrypted security, integrated with other apps and even free for its trial use.
-Most cloud computing companies struggle to get more users and become the market leaders.
+Cloud computing has been growing rapidly, some tech giant companies offer many benefits to users such as huge gigabyte storage with encrypted security, integrated with other apps, and even free for its trial use.
+Most cloud computing companies struggle to get more users and become market leaders.

 Now you can really thank Amazon for making sure that cloud computing companies pass those savings along to customers.
 As its cost continuing to drop, Amazon cuts its prices for its cloud services.

 Check out Top 15 Richest Hi Tech Companies in the World

 At the Fortune Brainstorm Tech 2014 in early July, AWS Senior VP Andy Jassy said AWS currently has “hundreds of thousands” of customers in over 190 countries, including some of the hottest startups like Dropbox, Pinterest, and Airbnb.

 They’ve been expanding to large enterprises and the public sectors too, lately, as they now have over 800 government agencies and more than 3,000 academic institutions using their service worldwide.
 Last year, for example, AWS snagged a $600 million deal from the CIA to help build their “private cloud” solution.

 While Jassy declined to comment on the actual finances of AWS, he shared the customer-centric approach it takes when setting the prices.
 “We’ve decreased our prices on 44 different occasions over the last six to seven years,” Jassy said.
 “It’s primarily because the way we think of all our businesses at Amazon is that everything starts with the customer and then moves backward from there.”

 Meanwhile, Microsoft and Google have vowed to keep up matching Amazon’s prices while beefing up their own selection of services.
 And that means the whole cloud industry has to cut prices as time goes on, not raise them.